-Seeing that even mom and dad are scared and don’t know what to do is an experience I wouldn’t wish on anyone.
+Being able to see that even your mom and dad are scared and don’t know what to do … it’s an experience I wouldn’t wish on anyone.

 During my life, I’ve had a few scary moments, but the scariest by far was when I had a foodborne illness.
 Although I was just in kindergarten at the time, I vividly remember the unbearable pain, the endless shots in the hospital, and – worst of all – the fear in my parents’ eyes.

 My whole family had gone out for a nice dinner together.
 My mom ordered the family meal that, of course, included a lettuce salad.
 Parents want their kids to be healthy and have a healthy appetite for good food, so they feed them things like leafy green vegetables.
 Unfortunately, this particular lettuce salad was contaminated.

 It wasn’t long after dinner that I started feeling sick.
 Then, a couple days later my Mom took me to the doctor who assured us that it was just a stomach bug.
 Later that same day, after getting back home, I collapsed.
 This time, my stomach starting aching to the point that I was violently throwing up.
 So my mom took me to the hospital where, after a bunch of tests were run, it was determined that I had E. coli O157:H7.
 I, and about 50 other people!